My food photography workflow & confession? What goes into one image that I sometimes share. Quick food snap? Beginner food photographers life?

 Usually, I use natural light.
 However, in winter time there is sometimes only about 4-5 hours of daylight in Estonia.
 There are days when the weather is just so cloudy that it is dark almost all the time.
 Firstly, I just ordered some softboxes, but I realized that it still wasn’t enough and I end up ordering the whole studio kit (find my resources here).
 However, I feel that I’m still in the learning process with the studio light.

 I still try to learn more about photography and editing.
-Recently I have been taken some online courses for editing in Udemy or Lynda (some courses here or here).
+Recently I have been taken some online courses for editing in Udemy.
 I have used Lightroom for many years, but I still found some new tricks.

 That’s it for now!
 Only eight little steps behind one image, right?
 Just planning, shopping, cooking, shooting, and editing.
 Almost. 🙂 I think that a good plan is one of the best fundamentals for better workflow.
 Otherwise, I feel like I just wander around and can’t get anything done.
 I just like to be organized.